EcoVillage at Ithaca

 Role of the Landscape Architect

-For the third neighborhood, TREE, Rick Manning Landscape Architect worked with the entire EVI community to refine their master plan and to develop the site plan for TREE.
+For the third neighborhood, the landscape architect worked with the entire EVI community to refine their master plan and to develop the site plan for TREE.
 The design included design documents for the TREE neighborhood’s layout, rain gardens, pathways, vehicular access and future plans to improve the Village Green and install traffic calming.